Learn R: Best Courses, Books, and Resources for Learning R

 So far, we have discussed why you should learn R and what topics you should cover.
 But where can you go to actually learn these topics?

-You may want to experiment with a few different learning formats to see what sticks.
-You can focus on one or two sources when you have found something you like
+The best way to learn R is to experiment with a few different learning formats to see what sticks.
+You can focus on one or two sources when you have found something you like.

 Online R Courses